kilowhat/flarum-database-requirements/README.md

 There is currently a single feature: ensure the JSON column type is supported by the database.

-To use in an extension, create a new migration that executes before all other extensions with the following code (where `vendor-name` is the internal Flarum extension ID for your extension):
+To use in an extension, create a new migration that executes before all other migrations with the following code (where `vendor-name` is the internal Flarum extension ID for your extension):

 ```php
 <?php